Human79/macOS-HP-Probook-430-G3-Resources/README.md

 - Geekbench 5 [Multi-core and Single core](https://browser.geekbench.com/v5/cpu/8013906)

 #### Important
 - In the config.plist, section `PlatformInfo > Generic`, the following fields are currently edited with CHANGEME.
 Please generate your own serial.
+(Reccommended SMBIOS : MacBookPro13,2)

 - This repo can be helpful for other HP Probook/Elitebook series notebooks